 The loss of biodiversity has critical implications for humanity, from the collapse of food chains and health systems to the disruption of entire supply chains.
 According to the World Economic Forum’s 2022 Global Risks Report, biodiversity loss is listed as the third most severe risk on a global scale over the next 10 years.

-At Meta, we know that our operations and facilities have an impact on local habitats.
-We take action to limit our impact on biodiversity where possible, while also working closely with local organizations and communities to restore habitats and ecosystems.
+We know that our operations and facilities have an impact on local habitats.
+We are taking steps to mitigate our impact and to protect and promote biodiversity where we operate.

 Supporting Biodiversity in Communities Where We Operate